West Bird's Head languages: Languages

 Kuwani is attested only from a single word list, but is clearly distinct.

 These languages cannot be easily linked to other families of the Bird‘s Head Peninsula.
 They have been plausibly connected to the geographically close North Halmahera (NH) family, a relationship considered clear by Reesink 1998; however, the evidence does not appear to be conclusive.
 In particular, the available lexical evidence is flimsy, as noted by Holton and Klamer (2018).
 On the other hand, the geographical proximity of the two families lends credibility to this proposal.
 The connection between WBH and NH was first proposed by H.K.J.
 Cowan (1957), and further discussed by C.L.
 Voorhoeve (1987, 1994).

 A link between WBH and the isolates Abun and Maybrat has also been proposed (Wichmann 2013, Flassy 2002).

 Vocabulary comparison

-The following basic vocabulary words are from Voorhoeve (1975), as cited in the Trans-New Guinea database:
+The following basic vocabulary words are from Voorhoeve (1975), as cited in the Trans-New Guinea database.

+The words cited constitute translation equivalents, whether they are cognate (e.g. kalen, kelem, kele for “bird”) or not (e.g. tolok, begu, niwi for “egg”).